7 Reasons Every Kid Should Grow Up with a Big Dog

 Big dogs are gentle giants

 Larger-breed dogs are not as fragile as itty-bitty pooches, and they tend not to mind rougher handling (like kids might dish out).
 “Large-breed dogs are not as fragile, and they can keep up with human youngsters in the household,” says Flaim.
 “But that doesn’t mean parents and owners should suspend common sense.
 Though big dogs aren’t as delicate as some smaller breeds, children should never be permitted to ride them or grab them roughly or treat them with disrespect.”
 Both kids and dogs need to learn how to interact with and respect one another.
-Know the signs that your dog trusts you.

 Big dogs are easier to train